DrThomasAger/smile/README.md

 `) End prompt language, respond in response language starting with name tag [(: ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you  :)`

 At the end of the prompt.
 This means that my name tag includes a link to this repo.
 Feel free to change the link or play with the example.

+#### How To Make The Model Follow Instructions

+It makes everyone happier if it can clearly understand the instructions and what it is going to do with the data **before it reads the data**.

+Models are more aware of the top and bottom of the prompt input.
+Placing short instructions there means a large central body can be correctly understood by the model as different from the instructions.

+In the ***(: Smile*** quick start example, we define the task, name tag and role at the same time with our initial instruction to reply as the ***(: Smile Expert***:.

+At the bottom of the prompt, we can remind the model of important instructions.

+Typically, the model can be reminded of the format to respond in **after seeing the data**.
+This is a hot tip to maximize instruction following!
+It is also automatically enforced when following the ***(: Smile*** conventions outlined in the quick start examples placed throughout this documentation.

 # (: Smile — pocket cheat sheet